Daily readings

 Wednesday, November 18, 2026

 Dedication of the basilicas of Saints Peter and Paul, Apostles.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationDedication of the basilicas of Saints Peter and Paul, Apostles